We Know Exactly How To Defend Your DUI

 - 3-year license revocation

-But it may be possible to avoid prison by having the right attorney.
+But it may be possible to avoid prison by having the right DUI Lawyer in Las Vegas.

 There are three circumstances where driving under the influence is a felony in Nevada, and each carries a different prison sentence: